Material You

 So it’s kinda like themes?

 Well in a way you could say that Material You is a theming engine on steroids, but then you would miss the point of Material You.
 The key point of Material You is that the UI should match the user, not that the user should alter the UI to his/hers liking.
-Themes are also not as customizable as what we saw in the demo at I/O. Themes are curated experiences, not personalized UI’s.
+Themes are also not as customisable as what we saw in the demo at I/O. Themes are curated experiences, not personalised UI’s.

 Android already has an extensive theming options, there are countless theming apps in the Play Store right now and many manufacturers add theming options to their Android builds.
 However, we see that people don’t change their theme that often, if ever, mostly because people can’t be bothered to spend time doing something a professional could do better.
 The out of the box experience is often the main experience people will have with their products.